 Heading is often a football skill some young players are not keen on.
 If done badly it will hurt!
 Try to build up confidence with short easy heading practice to build condidence.
 Players should head the ball with the middle of their forehead and try to keep their eyes open.
 Using the nose or the top of the head is going to hurt.

-The following soccer drills are specifically aimed at improving goalkeeping skills.
-The goalkeeper is often overlooked in training sessions and setting up some specific goalkeeping drills will build confidence and help the keeper feel valued.
+The following soccer drills are specifically aimed at improving goalkeeping skills and goalkeeper training.
+The goalkeeper is often overlooked in training sessions and setting up some specific goalkeeping drills will build confidence and help the goal keeper feel valued.

 2 v 2 Drills